Shadow Lake Nature Preserve boardwalk. Credit: Nancy Chaney

 SHADOW offers guided tours for groups for a suggested donation of $3–$5 per person.
 Call to schedule as available times vary.
 Tours can be tailored to the age and interests of your group and can last from 60–90 minutes.

 In addition to its Frog Frolic, SHADOW offers other events throughout the year and always welcomes volunteers to its work parties.
 Contact staff ahead of time for guidance on what volunteer opportunities are family-friendly.
 Field trips are offered to local school groups as well.

 If you go...

 Find it: Shadow Lake Nature Preserve is located at 21656 184th Ave.
-S.E., Renton, WA 98058, at the southeast edge of Renton.
-Map it or follow directions on the website.
-It's about a 40-minute drive from Bellevue, Tacoma or Seattle.
+S.E. in Renton, at the southeast edge of Renton, not too far from Maple Valley.
+It's about a 35- to 40-minute drive from Bellevue, Tacoma or Seattle.